- Passenger

 -

-a superb location on the River Tagus, and there is an intensive
+on the River Tagus, and there is an intensive network of ferry

-network of ferry services across the river, despite the imposing
+services across the river, despite the imposing Ponte 25 de

-Ponte 25 de Abril bridge which links the two sides and
+Abril bridge which links the two sides and carries both rail

-and the ferries on this route are of an extremely distinctive
+on this route are of an extremely distinctive design.
+Ferries

-design.
-Ferries are operated by two companies, the main one being
+are operated by two companies, the main one being Transtejo (Transports

-Transtejo (Transports Tejo SA) who operate from three ferry terminals
+Tejo SA) who operate from three ferry terminals on the north

 -

-ferry company is Soflusa (Sociedade Fluvial de Transports S.A.),
+is Soflusa (Sociedade Fluvial de Transports S.A.), which links

-which links the railway stations at Estacao do Sul e Sueste (adjacent
+the railway stations at Estacao do Sul e Sueste (adjacent to

-to the Transtejo terminal at Cais da Alfandega) to Barreiro,
+the Transtejo terminal at Cais da Alfandega) to Barreiro, 30

-30 minutes away on the south bank.
-Trains leave for the south
+minutes away on the south bank.
+Trains leave for the south of

-of the country from this station, although a railway across a
+the country from this station, although a railway across a new

 the two newest Transtejo conventional ferries are chartered to